romans-weapon/spear-framework/index.md

 [root@hadoop /]# spear-shell
 ```
 NOTE: This spark shell is encpsulated with default hadoop/hive environment readily availble to read data from any source
-and write it to HDFS so that it gives you complete environment to play with spear-framework.
+and write it to HDFS so that it gives you complete environment to play with spear-framework and is not recomended for heavy load.
+You need to go for a spark cluster for that requirement.

 5. Start writing your own single line connectors and explore .To understand how to write a connector [click here](https://github.com/AnudeepKonaboina/spear-framework/tree/main#develop-your-first-connector-using-spear)